ircolor/ircolor-vue/.github/CODE_OF_CONDUCT.md

 - If the function is using for creating  **css class** it should be suffix by the word **class**
 - Preferably a verb e.g. "getName()", "buy()", "count()"

+## Hooks

+#### camelCase
+- hooks are functions so they follow functions writing style
+- they should be prefixed by `use` e.g. "useRadius"

 ## Props